 Google Cloud offers two types of Cloud VPN gateways, HA VPN and Classic VPN.

-For information on moving to HA VPN, see Moving to HA VPN from Classic VPN.
+For information about moving to HA VPN, see Moving to HA VPN from Classic VPN.

 You can configure an HA VPN gateway with only one active interface and one public IP address; however, this configuration does not provide a 99.99% service availability SLA.

-The following diagram shows the HA VPN concept.
+The following diagram shows the HA VPN concept, showing a topology that includes the two interfaces of a HA VPN gateway connected to two peer VPN gateways.
 For more detailed HA VPN topologies (configuration scenarios), see the Cloud VPN Topologies page.

 HA VPN requirements